dexie/dexie-website/docs/Tutorial/Understanding-the-basics.md

 ## Conclusions

 * You do never need to check whether the database need to be created.
 Your code is just declarative.
 * Don't edit schemas.
-Add new versions.
+Add new versions instead.
 * Keep previous versions as long as there are people out there that may have it installed.

+*NOTE: In an upcoming Dexie version, you will no longer need to keep old versions unless they have upgraders associated, but for now (as of Dexie 2.0.0-beta.10, this is still the way to do it*